 Many of you come to the website with similar issues about being a trucker wives.
 Lonely, bored, worried, concerned, depressed, sad, etc.

-But you don't want to keep beating it in his head that you wish he was there, or worse, you hate his job or how hard it is, etc.
+But you don't want to keep beating it in his head that you wish he was there, or worse, you hate his job or how hard it is for you, or that you feel like you are going to die because of it, etc.

 It's healthy to communicate that you miss him and love him and never realized how much he meant until now.

 Trust me as a man, he will appreciate that and probably surprise you with an heartfelt response either immediately or when he gets home the next time.